Health Topics

 What is it used for?

-A sweat test is used to diagnose cystic fibrosis.
+A sweat test is used to diagnose cystic fibrosis (CF).

 Why do I need a sweat test?

-- Children and adults may need a cystic fibrosis sweat test if they have symptoms of CF or if someone in the family has CF. Most people with CF have symptoms, but some people don't.
+A provider may also order a cystic fibrosis sweat test for a child or adult if they have symptoms of CF or if someone in the family has CF. Most people with CF have symptoms, but some people don't.
 In milder cases, symptoms may not show up until adulthood.
 The symptoms of CF depend on which organs are affected and may include:

 - A wheeze or cough that may produce mucus or blood.